-5GENESIS stands for "5th Generation End-to-end Network, Experimentation, System Integration, and Showcasing" and its main goal is validating 5G KPIs for various 5G use cases in both controlled setups and large-scale events.
-The project brings together results from a considerable number of EU projects as well as the partners' internal R&D activities in order to realise an integrated end-to-end 5G Facility.
-There are five main facilities across Europe that are under development in the context of 5GENESIS, each covering a different set of 5G KPIs in a complementary manner: Athens, Malaga, Berlin, Surrey and Limassol Platforms, plus a Portable Demonstrator.
-Each platform will validate 5G KPIs in a different set of Use Cases, including but not limited to Media and Entertainment, Transportation, Public Safety, Factory of the Future/Industry 4.0, eHealth and Smart Cities.
-Technologies under use include network slicing, MEC, SDN/NFV, orchestration, as well as multiple radio access technologies.
-5GENESIS is an infrastructure project focusing on providing a unified experimentation framework over End-to-end 5G facilities.
-As such, the project adopts security features addressing both the security of the deployed infrastructure, as well as the security and privacy of the experimenters accessing its facilities.
-Each platform shall provide the means for authentication and authorization of experimenters in the form of security functions for user authentication and access control.
+5GENESIS29 stands for "5th Generation End-to-end Network, Experimentation, System Integration, and Showcasing" and its main goal is validating 5G KPIs for various 5G use cases in both controlled setups and large-scale events.
+The project brings together results from a considerable number of EU projects as well as the partners' internal R&D activities to realise an integrated end-to-end 5G Facility.
+There are five main facilities across Europe that are under development in the context of 5GENESIS, each covering a different set of 5G KPIs in a complementary manner: Athens, Malaga, Berlin, Surrey, and Limassol Platforms, plus a Portable Demonstrator.
+Each platform will validate 5G KPIs in a different set of Use Cases, including but not limited to Media and Entertainment, Transportation, Public Safety, Factory of the Future/Industry 4.0, eHealth, and Smart Cities.